-My title is convenience and foodservice business management associate intern.
+My title was convenience and foodservice business management associate intern.

 I am an anthropology and Spanish major, which is perhaps not always the most attractive thing to some employers.
 So, I made the connections I needed to make at Competitive Advantage to secure an internship like that; however, I did not secure it there.

-It’s really a business-oriented internship.
-It’s geared toward those kinds of students, but that doesn’t mean you can’t [pursue a major outside of business].
+It was a really business-oriented internship.
+It was geared toward those kinds of students, but that doesn’t mean you can’t [pursue a major outside of business].
 For example, I met a [connection at the conference] who really helped me get the interview I needed to move onto the next round of my internship.
 Competitive Advantage helped me, but while I didn’t get my first interview there, I did form the connections that I needed.